Irish-Inspired St. Patrick's Day Home Decor

 Basic candles wrapped with green ribbon are simply perfect for St. Patrick's Day.
 Secure the ribbon with decorative pins.
 Be sure to monitor the flame so it doesn't get too close to the ribbon, and never leave a burning candle unattended.

-Bells of Ireland Display
+Bells of Ireland Vase

 Long stems of bells of Ireland in a green or white vase create a beautiful, classic St. Patrick's Day touch.
 Offset the vase with antique green books and vintage croquet balls, as Ireland is one of the founding countries of croquet.